top of page

 Several changes aim to improve documentation and maintenance practices:

-• Observations: A new definition for "Observation" has been added, referring to suggested corrections or improvements that do not affect system operation.
+• Observations: A new definition for "Observation" has been added.
+This refers to suggested corrections or improvements that do not affect system operation.

 • Abandoned Equipment: Requirements for the removal or marking of abandoned fire alarm equipment to prevent confusion.